blueEnergy Nicaragua

 Strengthen Capacities

-Training community promoters, model families, entrepreneurs, and local leaders to guarantee the technical and organizational sustainability of the initiatives.
+Training of community promoters, model families, entrepreneurs and local leaders to ensure long-term technical and organisational sustainability.

 4

-Continuous project monitoring to measure results, document learning, and adjust interventions when necessary.
+Continuous monitoring of projects to measure results, document learning and adjust interventions when needed.

-Each project was conceived as a long-term development process, rather than a one-off action.
+Each project was conceived as a long-term development process, not as a one-off action.

 Institutional Commitment

-blueEnergy's work was guided by clear principles of territorial intervention:
+blueEnergy’s work was guided by clear principles of territorial engagement:

 Take diversity seriously

-Active integration of women, indigenous peoples, and Afro-descendant communities, with special attention to the elderly and people with disabilities.
+Active inclusion of women, Indigenous peoples and Afro-descendant communities, with particular attention to elderly people and people with disabilities

 Remain in the territory

-Building long-term relationships of trust and continuous support for community processes.
+Building long-term trust and continuous support to community processes

-Active community participation in the design, implementation, and maintenance of infrastructures.
+Active community participation in the design, implementation and maintenance of infrastructure.

-After more than two decades of work, we understood that the impact of our action is not measured solely by the installed infrastructure.
+After more than two decades of work, blueEnergy understood that the impact of its action cannot be measured solely in installed infrastructure.

 • Strengthened capacities